tldr-pages/tldr/CONTRIBUTING.md

 > When adding a new language to `tldr`, it is suggested to add it to the [translation templates](contributing-guides/translation-templates) along with any page additions.

 > [!TIP]
-> When fixing errors in an existing translation, it is suggested to update the page to match with the latest version of the English page.
+> When fixing errors in an existing translation, it is suggested to update the page to match the latest version of the English page.

 To see the current progress of all translations, you can visit <https://lukwebsforge.github.io/tldri18n/>, which provides a dynamically updated table of all pages and their translations.